ZebaLive/ctf-writeups/docs/index.md

 ---

+## Disclaimer

+All materials are provided for **educational and research purposes only**.
+Use responsibly and respect CTF competition rules.

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the [MIT License](https://github.com/ZebaLive/ctf-writeups/blob/main/LICENSE).
-All materials here are for **educational and research purposes only**.
-Use responsibly and respect competition rules.